thymeleaf/thymeleaf-docs/docs/tutorials/3.0/extendingthymeleaf.md

 ==========================

-The source code for the examples shown in this and future chapters of this guide can be found in the [ExtraThyme GitHub repository](https://github.com/thymeleaf/thymeleafexamples-extrathyme).
+The source code for the examples shown in this and future chapters of this guide can be found in the [extraThyme GitHub repository](https://github.com/thymeleaf/thymeleafexamples-extrathyme).

-3.1.
-ExtraThyme: a website for Thymeland's football league
+3.1. extraThyme: a website for Thymeland's football league
 ----------------------------------------------------------

 Football is a popular sport in Thymeland^[European football, of course ;-)].
-There is a 10-team league going on there each season, and its organizers have just asked us to create a website for it called "Extrathyme".
+There is a 10-team league going on there each season, and its organizers have just asked us to create a website for it called "extraThyme".

 This website will be very simple: just a table with: